mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 Some highlights for this release include:
 - Unified service accounts and authentication architecture
 - Monitoring and metrics for cluster operations
+- Extended support for workloads that take advantage of accelerated processing provided by graphic processing units (GPU)
-- Improvements to the Universal installer and upgrade process
+- Improvements to the Universal installer and the upgrade process
-- New features and options for command-programs
+- New features and options for command-line programs
 - New dashboard options for monitoring cluster performance
 - Tighter integration between the Mesosphere Kubernetes Engine (MKE) and Edge-LB load balancing